johnmidgley/opencola-alpha/README.md

 The original storage serialization formats were custom for maximum size efficiency.
 These formats have now been moved to protobuf, improving future interoperability and extendability.

-> NOTE: Since the transaction data format has changed, your transaction chain needs to be re-generated and re-signed.
+> NOTE if you're upgrading: Since the transaction data format has changed, your transaction chain needs to be re-generated and re-signed.
 When you start OpenCola, your data will be automatically migrated.
 You will temporarily lose access to your peer data, because it is incompatible with the new format.
 Once your peers upgrade, their data will automatically re-synchronize.

 ## Re-write of Relay Server Protocol

 The new relay server protocol use protobuf messages, includes a number of efficiency improvements, and now supports store and forward functionality, so that you can receive peer updates even when they are not online

-## Older
+## New in Older Versions
 [New in version 1.2.0](1.2.0-release-notes.md)

 # Installation